 Each group will develop and implement a specific project that will engage youth and children of our community - listen to their voices and inspire adults to reconnect with their own inner child.
 To carry out these projects, the Museum will disperse small grants up to $2,000.

-Please submit questions to Chad Russell at firstname.lastname@example.org by May 30, 2018.
-Individual responses will be issued as soon as possible and published collectively by June 8, 2018.
-Questions submitted after May 30, 2018 will be responded to as time allows until June 15, 2018.
+Please submit questions to Chad Russell at firstname.lastname@example.org by July 20, 2018.
+Responses will be issued as soon as possible and published collectively by July 27, 2018.

 Small grants will be awarded to successful projects that cultivate child-centered communities, in unexpected and new ways, where all Pierce County children and their families can thrive.
 We want to showcase your success to invite participation and inspire others, so your proposal should include a practical implementation plan and steps to capture the impact of the project.